molily/molily.de/_posts/2017-11-25-robust-javascript.md

 If you make a slip of the tongue, a gentle listener will probably ask: “Pardon me, what did you mean by ‘alert Hello World’?”
 The JavaScript parser is not that polite.
 It has a draconian, unforgiving error handling.
 If it encounters a character that is not expected in a certain place, it immediately aborts parsing the current script and throws a [SyntaxError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SyntaxError).
 So one misplaced character, one slip of the pen can ruin your script.

 The most frequent syntax error is probably due to typos in hand-written code.
-Fortunately, these errors are easy to prevent by using an editor with syntax checking or a linter (see below).
+Fortunately, these errors are easy to prevent by using an editor with syntax checking or a [linter](#linters).

 Even with these safeguards in place, syntax errors occur.
 There are several ECMAScript versions with different syntaxes.
 For example, if you use class declarations from ECMAScript 6 (2015) or `async`/`await` from ECMAScript 8 (2017), older browsers are not able to parse your script.

-The standard solution is to compile newer ECMAScript syntax into an older equivalent syntax that’s widely supported, usually ECMAScript 3 or 5 (see below).
+The standard solution is to [compile](#the-babel-compiler) newer ECMAScript syntax into an older equivalent syntax that’s widely supported, usually ECMAScript 3 or 5.

 ### Exceptions